devmark/input-check/readme.md

 ~~before_or_equal:date~~
 ----
 The field under validation must be a value preceding or equal to the given date.
-The dates will be passed into the PHP strtotime function.
+The dates will be passed into the `momentjs` function.

 between:min,max